hiddenswitch/Spellsource/README.md

 A multiplayer, networked adaptation of `metastone`

-Download the Hidden Switch Launcher for [Mac OS X](http://go.hiddenswitch.com/mac) or [Windows](http://go.hiddenswitch.com/win) to get a copy of the game client to use with this server.
+Download the Hidden Switch Launcher for [Mac OS X](http://go.hiddenswitch.com/mac) or [Windows](http://go.hiddenswitch.com/win) to get a copy of the game client.
+Play online against others!
+No other installation required.

 Please see the issues tab to report bugs or request functionality.